 Wildlife with a Backbone

-September – May (except March), 1.5 hrs
+October – May, 1.5 hrs

 Learn about the five vertebrate groups, including their unique physical characteristics and behaviors.
 We’ll use live animals, investigative activities, and games to highlight adaptations that different vertebrates use for protection, warmth, and food gathering.